savar95x/dotfiles/README.md

 chsh -s /usr/bin/zsh
 ```
 # Launching
+**NOTE**: If your system somehow manages audio, you might consider commenting the audio_server.sh command in ~/.zprofile

 To launch openbox, if you do not use a display manager (/a login manager) it should launch itself when you login from tty1 with zsh as the default shell.
 If it doesn't, something might be wrong, check if you linked .zprofile.
 You can try doing this though